snitchbcc/articles/2020/10/socially-distant-lacrosse.md

   - cartoon
 ---

-Do you get it? *The lacrosse sticks are comically long.*
+In keeping with social distancing guidelines, lacrosse sticks get an update in the post COVID world.